Magyar57/mugOS/Docs/Roadmap.md

 - [ ] With proper executable and lib support, remove callbacks from the keyboard driver when its owner exits

 Notes:
-- Current PS/2 implementation purposely does not support hot-plug (as the PS/2 was not designed for it originally...)
+- PS/2 Driver purposely does NOT support hot-plug (as the specification PS/2 was designed for)
+- PS/2 Keyboard driver SysRq detection implementation sends spurious (but ) alt presses (see PS2.c in handleScancode for more details)
 - The framebuffer driver only supports 32 bpp framebuffers